NicFragale/NetFoundry/Utilities/OpenZITI-ZDEW/README.md

 ![Designed for Windows OpenZITI Desktop Edge][PS-shield]

+ ## TLDR; ?
+ Get started quickly with a silent installation and enrollment.
+Place your JWTs in a folder of your choice.
+Open Windows Explorer on that folder and paste in the following.
+ > Powershell.exe -ExecutionPolicy Bypass -Command "Invoke-WebRequest -DisableKeepAlive -UseBasicParsing https://raw.githubusercontent.com/NicFragale/NetFoundry/main/Utilities/OpenZITI-ZDEW/NFZDEWHelper.ps1 -OutFile NFZDEWHelper.ps1; .\NFZDEWHelper.ps1 -install"

+<center> ![Example][Example] </center>

+<center>Hungry for more?
+Read further below!</center>

+---

 ## How to Use

 Regardless of which system controls the endpoint (CloudZITI or OpenZITI) the endpoint must be registered as a valid identity.
 If you wish to try out the FREE TEAMS EDITION of CloudZITI, sign up at [CloudZITI](https://nfconsole.io/signup).